Government stands ‘ready and prepared’ for mounting Middle East tensions – Lammy

 The Government stands “ready and prepared” should tensions further escalate in the Middle East, Foreign Secretary David Lammy told Tuesday’s Cabinet meeting.

+In Lebanon, where Hezbollah and neighbouring Israel have exchanged rocket fire, preparedness could include military evacuations for foreign nationals with several options open to the UK Government, the PA news agency understands.

+Commercial routes remain open to UK nationals trying to make their exit, and the Foreign Secretary has repeatedly urged them to leave in statements made over the past week.

-It comes amid fears that retaliation for the killings last week of senior members of militant groups Hezbollah and Hamas may lead to a wider war in the region.
+Mr Lammy’s commitment comes amid fears retaliation for the killings last week of senior members of militant groups Hezbollah and Hamas may lead to a wider war in the region.

-A Cabinet readout from Downing Street said: “Turning to the Middle East, the Foreign Secretary updated on the rising tensions across the region and said that the Government’s focus was around encouraging de-escalation.
+Tuesday’s Cabinet readout from Downing Street read: “Turning to the Middle East, the Foreign Secretary updated on the rising tensions across the region and said that the Government’s focus was around encouraging de-escalation.

 “He made clear that the Government stood ready and prepared should the situation deteriorate.”

-Over the weekend, Mr Lammy repeated calls for UK citizens in Lebanon to leave amid heightened friction between Israel and Hezbollah.
+Around 3,000 British nationals are estimated to have filled in a form to tell the UK Government about their presence in Lebanon, among a total of around 16,000 UK nationals in the country.

-Military personnel and consular experts have been deployed to the Middle East to help British nationals in the region.
+Military personnel and consular experts have been deployed to the Middle East to help them.

+Evacuating UK nationals to Cyprus via a seabridge in an Operation Highbrow-style mission is thought to be among the solutions, if war begins.

+Operation Highbrow saw 4,500 British nationals evacuated from Lebanon using warships during the 2006 Lebanon War.

 Sir Keir Starmer also highlighted the “urgent need for de-escalation” in the Middle East in his Tuesday morning meeting with Sultan of Oman Haitham bin Tariq Al Said.